 Investment properties consist mainly of parcels of land and improvements acquired in settlement of loans which are held for capital appreciation.
 Per MORB Section 382, the carrying amount of ROPA shall be allocated to land, building, other non-financial assets and financial assets.
 Buildings and other non-financial assets shall be depreciated over the remaining useful life of the assets, which shall not exceed ten (10) years and three (3) years from the date of acquisition, respectively.
-Land, buildings and other non-financial assets shall be subject to the impairment provisions of PAS 36 "Impairment".
+Land, buildings and other non-financial assets shall be subject to PFRS 9 provisioning requirements.